Can large language models reason about medical questions?: Experiments

 \subsubsection{Codex 5-shot CoT: sampling and combining multiple CoTs}

 In Figure \ref{fig:scaling-codex}, we report the performances of Codex 5-shot CoT given subsets of $k' < k$ CoTs.
 We report the best finetuned models and the human baseline.
 In line \cite{Wang2022-jx}, increasing the budget of samples yields better results.
-Using the whole set of $k=100$, Codex 5-shot CoT reaches human-level performances on the three tasks (see Table \ref{tab:highlight-table}): the USMLE dataset (60.2\% test., human passing score: 60\%), the MedMCQA dataset (62.7\% test., human passing score: 50\%) and on the PubMedQA dataset (78.2\% test., human: 78\%).
+Using an ensemble of the $k$ samples, Codex 5-shot CoT reaches the passing score on the three tasks (see Table \ref{tab:highlight-table}): the USMLE dataset (60.2\% $\geq$ 60\%), the MedMCQA dataset (62.7\% $\geq$ 50\%) and on the PubMedQA dataset (78.2\% $\geq$ 78\%).
 Additional results, including performances in zero-shot settings, are available in Table \ref{tab:master-results}, Appendix \ref{apdx:master-results}.
-Although Codex performed exceptionally well with 5 shots, Codex yield feeble performances with zero-shot CoT; inspecting the generated CoTs revealed lesser-quality samples (two samples are available in Appendix \ref{apdx:additional-CoT-samples}).
+Although Codex performed exceptionally well with 5 shots, Codex yield feeble performances with zero-shot CoT; inspecting the generated CoTs revealed lesser-quality samples (Appendix \ref{apdx:additional-CoT-samples}).